johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     If ever I've heard a song that was a reject from a Broadway production, this would be it.
-Apart from the fact that the song sounds off-key for about the first minute, it's just dismal.
+Apart from the fact that the song sounds off-key for about the first minute, it’s just dismal.

 - country: "Belgium"
   emoji: "🇧🇪"